tmtsoftware/csw/docs/src/main/services/aas/csw-aas-installed.md

 To run a client app with AAS access, we need

-* CSW Location Service running
+* The CSW Location Service running
-* AAS instance running and registered with Location Service
+* An AAS instance running and registered with the Location Service
-* protected HTTP server running
+* A protected HTTP server running

 All of these can be running on different machines.
 To start a Location Service and AAS server on a local machine, you can make use of the`csw-services.sh` script.

 ## Application Configurations